gmgower/Graphs/projects/social/README.md

 1. To create 100 users with an average of 10 friends each, how many times would you need to call `add_friendship()`?
 Why?

+100 * 10 = 1000

+1000 / 100 = 10

 2. If you create 1000 users with an average of 5 random friends each, what percentage of other users will be in a particular user's extended social network?

+    - run it, and see!
+    - count how many friends are in your dictionary

     What is the average degree of separation between a user and those in his/her extended network?
+    - add